Nu Pavonis

 This is a single-lined spectroscopic binary system with an orbital period of just 1.71 days in a circular orbit.
 The unresolved components are close enough that their tidal interaction is significant.
+Nu Pavonis was discovered to be a variable star when the Hipparcos data was analyzed.
 The visible component is a slowly pulsating B-type star with a stellar classification of B7III.
 This implies it is an evolved giant star, but it is actually more likely to be on the main sequence.
 An X-ray emission has been detected from the pair.

 The third component is a visible companion, probably a pre-main-sequence star, at magnitude 13.7 and separation 3.1 arcsecond.
 This star is estimated at 0.15 solar masses and an effective temperature of 3,192 K. It too is an X-ray source.